What are PMADs?

-Many women/birthing people that suffer from perinatal mood and anxiety disorders require therapy and/or medication to manage their symptoms.
+Many women/birthing people who suffer from perinatal mood and anxiety disorders require therapy and/or medication to manage their symptoms.
 If therapy is recommended, your patient will be paired with one of our experienced perinatal therapists, and if medication is a part of the treatment plan, our reproductive psychiatrists will provide follow-up and management of prescriptions.

 The Motherhood Center offers a full array of virtual support groups for new and expecting mothers/birthing people.
 Whether your patient is experiencing depression or anxiety – our groups can meet your patient where they’re at in their perinatal journey.

 Please note that all of The Motherhood Center’s support groups are restricted to only new or expecting moms/birthing people.
 If you are a student or provider, please refrain from signing up for our groups.